kubeflow/manifests/README.md

 #### BentoML

-BentoML allows you to package models trained in Kubeflow notebooks and deploy them as microservices in Kubernetes.
+BentoML allows you to package models trained in Kubeflow Notebooks and deploy them as microservices in Kubernetes.

 Install the BentoML Yatai components: